anthanh17/store-product-manager/README.md

 The Online Store Product Management System is a RESTful API built to manage products in an online store.
 The system allows users to perform CRUD (Create, Read, Update, Delete) operations on products, manage categories, reviews, and wishlists.

+> **Note:** This project was developed as part of an 8-hour coding challenge to build an entire system from design to implementation.
+Due to the time constraints, not all API endpoints are fully implemented, and there may be some limitations.
+The challenge of building a complete system in such a short timeframe was an exciting exercise in prioritization and efficient development.

 ## Features

 - Authentication System